-This Management Plan is the middle level of a three tiered comprehensive planning system developed to guide the future of the Trustthe Harbour Trust's lands.
+This Management Plan is the middle level of a three tiered comprehensive planning system developed to guide the future of the Harbour Trust's lands.
 The other levels are:

-- The TrustThe Harbour Trust's Comprehensive Plan this is an overarching plan that provides the strategic direction and planning context for all of the management plans; and - Specific projects or actions actions are defined in the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and are similar to the concept of development in the NSW planning legislation.
+- The Harbour Trust's Comprehensive Plan this is an overarching plan that provides the strategic direction and planning context for all of the management plans; and - Specific projects or actions actions are defined in the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and are similar to the concept of development in the NSW planning legislation.

 This Management Plan describes specific outcomes for the Mosman Drill Hall precinct.
-It interprets the Trustthe Harbour Trust's Comprehensive Plan and guides its implementation by providing more explicit detail about the way the site and Drill Hall is are to be adaptively reused and conserved, and how the site is used.
+It interprets the Harbour Trust's Comprehensive Plan and guides its implementation by providing more explicit detail about the way the site and Drill Hall are to be used and conserved.

-This Management Plan has to be interpreted in conjunction with the Trust'the Harbour Trust's Comprehensive Plan, in particular the

-Outcomes identified in Part 7 of the Trustthe Harbour Trust's Comprehensive Plan and the Objectives and Policies in Part 3.
+This Management Plan has to be interpreted in conjunction with the Harbour Trust's Comprehensive Plan, in particular the Outcomes identified in Part 7 of the Harbour Trust's Comprehensive Plan and the Objectives and Policies in Part 3.

-The Outcomes diagram in Part 7 of the Trustthe Harbour Trust's Comprehensive Plan for Middle Head, Georges Heights and Chowder Bay is reproduced at Figure 2.
+The Outcomes diagram in Part 7 of the Harbour Trust's Comprehensive Plan for Middle Head, Georges Heights and Chowder Bay is reproduced at Figure 2.